 Things to Consider

-Quality industry links – you want to get inbound links from other websites that have proven authority and credibility in the painting industry.
+You want to get inbound links from other websites that have proven authority and credibility in the painting industry.
 That might vary slightly depending on your specific mix of services.
 But for most painting contractors that means organizations and associations, paint providers, painting media and other painting-related sources.
 The PCA (Painting Contractors Association) is a great link to have to your website.
 If you have a profile on platforms like Porch, Angi or other sources, you’ll want to be sure it has a link to your website.
 Industry publication websites like American Painting Contractor and inPAINT are a great source of quality links.

-Local links – local search is more significant to you because of the nature of your business.
+Local search is more significant to you because of the nature of your business.
 You don’t want a homeowner five states away to find your website, you want homeowners in your service area to find your website.
 Local search works differently from basic search because it is tuned much more for local signals.
 A national website will get very little juice from a link from the website of a small church in a small town, but a painting contractor who does work in that town can get a solid lift from a link from that church website.
 Great local links include chambers of commerce, not-for-profits, other businesses, community events, local media.
 If you do work for a local business, asking them to include a link to your website on their website can pay off in a big way.
 It’s important to note that even if you are using a provider to manage and optimize your website, this is one of your action items that is necessary to make it search well.

 Content is King!
 Google has continued to fine tune it’s algorithm to understand content and be able to rank it’s value.
 While it’s not perfect, it has come a long way.
 Having rich descriptive content throughout your website will significantly help you in SEO.
 You especially want to focus on content that shows expertise, authority and trust.